 14. Rocky Mountain National Park, Colorado

 Finally, with elevations that reach over 14,000 feet, Rocky Mountain National Park is one of the highest national parks in the country.
 The wildlife is diverse and plentiful, with incredible animals like elk, mountain goats, moose, and bears.
-There are 112 trails in the park ranging from easy to hard, all of which boast views that will take your breath away.
-From hiking to horseback riding, there are tons of options for fun family-friendly activities in Rocky Mountain National Park.
+There are 112 trails in the park ranging from easy to complex, all of which boast views that will take your breath away.
+From hiking to horseback riding, there are tons of options for fun, family-friendly activities in neighboring Estes Park and Rocky Mountain National Park.

 TIP: There is a number of family-friendly hotel options in Estes Park.
 If you have time, you can take a day trip to Brickenridge where there’s an abundance of fun things to do, especially during the winter months.